PS3-4K-Pro/Magazines/README.md

  # Credits

- All credits go to the magazine authors and game developers.
+ All credits goes to the magazine authors and game developers.
 </div>